 Atlas Air Worldwide (AAWW) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the airplane leasing company and service provider had lost 9.73% over the past month.
-This has lagged the Transportation sector's loss of 8.64% and the S&P 500's loss of 6.03% in that time.
+Coming into today, shares of the airplane leasing company and service provider had lost 8.31% in the past month.
+In that same time, the Transportation sector lost 0.6%, while the S&P 500 gained 1.51%.

-Wall Street will be looking for positivity from Atlas Air Worldwide as it approaches its next earnings report date.
-In that report, analysts expect Atlas Air Worldwide to post earnings of $3.30 per share.
-This would mark a year-over-year decline of 19.51%.
+Investors will be hoping for strength from Atlas Air Worldwide as it approaches its next earnings release.
+The company is expected to report EPS of $3.30, down 19.51% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.11 billion, up 12.05% from the prior-year quarter.

-AAWW's full-year Zacks Consensus Estimates are calling for earnings of $16.27 per share and revenue of $4.59 billion.
-These results would represent year-over-year changes of -12.1% and +13.97%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $16.27 per share and revenue of $4.59 billion.
+These totals would mark changes of -12.1% and +13.97%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Atlas Air Worldwide.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Atlas Air Worldwide.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.